 Drive An Insurance Friendly Car

-Many students prior to obtaining their driver’s licence plan on buying their dream car when they can legally drive.
+Many students prior to obtaining their driver’s license plan on buying their dream car when they can legally drive.
 For some students choosing the wrong car can cost them immensely when it comes to purchasing car insurance for that dream vehicle.
-To save money on car insurance, shop for an insurance friendly car that won’t cost an arm and a leg to insure it.
+To save money on car insurance, shop for an insurance-friendly car that won’t cost an arm and a leg to insure it.

 Drive safely at all times, keeping a good clean driving record will help to keep a student’s car insurance premium from going up.
 Students should avoid traffic infractions such as speeding tickets, failing to stop at a stop sign, distracted driving, careless driving, and driving under the influence.
 These types of driving infractions not only can result in much higher car insurance premiums, but they can also result in the cancellation of car insurance and even criminal charges.